alcino723/ONNX2HEF2AIHAT/README.md

 # A step by step "guide" for deploying your custom model on the Raspberry pi AI HAT.

 Please note I spend over 20+ hours trying to get the damn thing to work and as of writing this guide, I still barely know what will work or what will not work.
-This step by step is a recreation of what worked for me, I have no idea if it will work for you.
+This step by step is a recreation of what worked for me, hopefully this quick and dirty guide work for you.

 ## Part 1 : Converting Onnx to HEF

 This guide is using `WSL2 Ubuntu 24.04` with `conda`

 It is recommended to simplified your onnx first before conversion, but it is not a strict requirement.

+My guide is focus on model train with input data normalize to range[0 - 1].
+If you model is train with other normalization range, then you will have to do some experimenting on your own.

 ### 1.0) Download hailo DFC